1587/speaking-exam/00-part5.md

 My answer:
 ```
-I think buy a house will reduce the quality of my life.
+I think buying a house will reduce the quality of my life.
 I have some reasons below:

-First, in china, the Housing price is too high, buy a house will cost too much money.
+First, in china, the Housing price is too high, that buying a house will cost too much money.
-I will have no enough money for education, travel, and take care of my parents.
+I don't have enough money for education, travel, or take care of my parents.
 I will be a mortgage/ˈmɔːɡɪdʒ/ slave.

-Second, if I my new job far from the house.
+Second, if my new job is far from the house.
 I will spend more time on commute.
 It is inconvenient.

 third, I need to maintain the house every year,
-I also have to pay building taxes/ˈbɪldɪŋ ˈtæksɪz/
+and I also have to pay building taxes/ˈbɪldɪŋ ˈtæksɪz/
-so renting a house is a good choice.

 that is all.
 ```